Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Numerical Calculations

-In the left panel of \cref{fig:7_1_3_LDD+QEC_comparing_LDD_generating_sets}, recovery is imperfect, so even correctable physical errors can lead to logical failure with probability proportional to $\pQEC$.
+In \cref{fig:7_1_3_LDD+QEC_comparing_LDD_generating_sets}(a), recovery is imperfect, so even correctable physical errors can lead to logical failure with probability proportional to $\pQEC$.
 In particular, for small $p$ the dominant contribution can come from events in which a low-weight (typically weight-$1$) Pauli error occurs during the memory interval and the recovery step fails; schematically, these contributions scale like $\pQEC p$ and can dominate uncorrectable-error contributions that scale like $p^2$ when $p\ll \pQEC$.
-In this low-$p$ regime, the best-performing LDD choices are therefore those that most strongly suppress the most likely low-weight errors and (to the extent possible) also suppress the subset of low-weight uncorrectable faults induced by the particular decoding map.
+In this low-$p$ regime, the best-performing LDD choices are therefore those that most strongly suppress the most likely low-weight errors and (to the extent possible) also suppress the subset of low-weight uncorrectable errors singled out by the particular decoding map.
 This is the role played by LDD group 2084 (defined in \cref{tab:LDD-Groups}) in \cref{fig:7_1_3_LDD+QEC_comparing_LDD_generating_sets}(a).
-As $p$ increases into an intermediate regime, multi-qubit errors become more probable and the logical failure probability becomes increasingly influenced by higher-weight uncorrectable contributions rather than by recovery failures on otherwise correctable faults.
+As $p$ increases into an intermediate regime, multi-qubit errors become more probable and the logical failure probability becomes increasingly influenced by higher-weight uncorrectable contributions rather than by recovery failures on otherwise correctable errors.
 Accordingly, the optimal LDD choice shifts toward groups that suppress a larger share of the uncorrectable (and typically higher-weight) errors relevant to the chosen recovery map, even if they do not prioritize suppressing every single-qubit error.
-This shift is exemplified by the emergence of LDD group 665 as the best performer over much of the intermediate-$p$ range in the left panel.
+This shift is exemplified by the emergence of LDD group 665 as the best performer over much of the intermediate-$p$ range in \cref{fig:7_1_3_LDD+QEC_comparing_LDD_generating_sets}(a).
 At still larger $p$, additional groups can become optimal within LDD+QEC (see \cref{tab:LDD-Groups}), although in that regime the encoded strategies may cease to be competitive with DD-phys (see \cref{fig:7_1_3_comparison_Theorem2_setting}), so the optimal choice of LDD group is less operationally relevant.